Rhythm Pharmaceuticals Reports Fourth Quarter and Full Year 2021 Financial Results

 -- Management to host conference call today at 8:00 a.m.
 ET --

-“We enter 2021 with tremendous momentum on our journey to transform the care of people with rare genetic diseases of obesity,” said
+“2021 was a pivotal year for Rhythm, with tremendous progress across clinical development and regulatory efforts globally, as we deliver on our promise to transform the treatment of rare genetic diseases of obesity,” said

 Fourth Quarter and Recent Business Highlights: